-In the construction industry, grouping individual cost codes into one or more cost types is a common practice for subcontractors and other construction businesses whose expenses are primarily internal (e.g., L=Labor or DE=Direct Expenses).
+In the construction industry, grouping individual cost codes into one or more cost types is a common practice for subcontractors and other construction businesses whose expenses are primarily internal (for example, L=Labor or DE=Direct Expenses).
 For general contractors, who might need to track a large number of subcontractors, it may be less common to group codes into cost types.

 Default Cost Type List